Climate Policy vs Economic Growth: Opinions, Models, and Novel Strategies

 The project further tests the role of information by comparing the effect of distinct beyond-GDP metrics on views about growth vs. climate policy.

-Paris Agreement and Growth Concerns
+Paris Agreement and National Policies

 In addition, it studies how growth concerns relate to the design of pledges in the Paris Agreement, as these demarcate national climate policies.